 - OSHA issues final rule to protect workers using cranes and derricks in demolition and underground construction.
-OSHA, (2013, April 23).
+OSHA News Release, (April 23, 2013).

 - Small Entity Compliance Guide for the Final Rule for Cranes and Derricks in Construction.
 OSHA Publication 3433-05, (2011).

 - Subpart CC – Cranes and Derricks in Construction: Qualified Rigger.
 OSHA Fact Sheet, (October 2010).